DannyDorito/ARMA-3-Startup-and-Restart-Script/README.md

 * Support for 64bit servers
 * Optional Profile.vars.Arma3Profile delete with potential performance increase
 * Optional Database backup script, with option to move to another cloud synced directory
-* Optional ARMA 3 Launcher Mission Prefetch from - Allows clients to download server file from A3Launcher
 * Optional Steam Automatic updater for ARMA 3

 ## Features to be added